Underage DUI Attorney in Ventura

 From these experiences, we know that those who stand accused may feel frightened and overwhelmed.
 By working with our compassionate and attentive legal team, underage drivers can feel reassurance knowing that highly capable and confident lawyers are prepared to guide them through each stage of their legal journeys.

-Underage DUI Penalties
+Underage DUI Penalties in California

 Without the prospect of a provisional license, many young individuals find that strict license suspensions are a source of tremendous strain.
 If a driver under 21 is convicted of a second or third offense within 10 years, they will have their driver's license revoked for two or three years respectively.
 In addition to driver's license suspensions, underage DUI convictions will subject convicted individuals to a number of criminal penalties.

 As DUI convictions also create a number of hidden costs, convicted individuals may experience considerable financial struggles.
 Penalties may also be intensified if certain aggravating circumstances are involved, including DUIs causing accidents or injuries and higher BAC levels.
 Drivers who have high BAC levels may also be required to enroll in longer alcohol education programs.